snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 **TODO**
-Streamline storyboard based on SWF.b. add reference to SWF.b vol 1 Clean up mapping:
+Clean up mapping:
-1. v2 to DICOM
-2. FHIR to DICOM (help from WG-20)
+1. FHIR to DICOM (help from WG-20)
-3. Represent FHIR extensions in mapping tables as they would appear in Sushi
+2. Represent FHIR extensions in mapping tables as they would appear in Sushi
-4. Should these maps be exposed in other ways, in a resource or profile or a conceptmap? (i.e. "computable version", something more formal)

 ### Introduction

 This use case illustrates DICOM Sex and Gender encoding, including: admission, patient prep, examination, post processing and reporting for a PET/CT examination order.
-In this case, there are three instances of Sex For Clinical Use (SFCU).
-First, the ordering physician provides instructions for interpreting lab values within a Sex for Clinical Use comment.
-In the second SFCU, a post-processing AI (Artifical Intelligence) application utilizes the Sex Assigned at Birth for the basis of reference values.
+In this case, there are three instances of Sex Parameters for Clinical Use (SPCU).
+First, the ordering physician provides instructions for interpreting lab values within a Sex Parameters for Clinical Use comment.
+In the second SPCU, a post-processing AI (Artificial  Intelligence) application utilizes the Sex at Birth Sequence for the basis of reference values.
 Third, the radiologist determines the appropriate sex to use based on the patient's body composition for a Standard Uptake Value (SUV) calculation.
-A patient with EHR Sex for Clinical Use (SFCU) of “female” and a EHR Gender Identity of “male” checks-in for a PET/CT examination.
+A patient with EHR Sex Parameters for Clinical Use (SPCU) of “female” and a EHR Gender Identity of “male” checks-in for a PET/CT examination.
 The examination is performed, the patient’s demographics are updated, and the report is delivered.
 The DICOM (Digital Imaging and COmmunications in Medicine) Standard attributes in this use case are not, at time of publication of this Implementation Guide, normative, and details in DICOM are still being defined.
 Readers interested in participating in development of DICOM Sex and Gender encoding, please contact the [DICOM Secretariat](mailto:dicom@dicomstandard.org).

 ### Actors: